 Family Readiness Group (FRG)

 This group allows you to network with others who have loved ones in the military.
 You will find yourself in a peer support setting.
 They generally take part in various activities, involving all members.
-This is the perfect group for you if you like planning and attending dinners or events.
+If you like planning and attending dinners or events, this is the perfect group for you.
 You will also take part in filling and sending care packages, signing Christmas cards, and visiting with one another.

 Obtain a Hobby

 Now is the best time to learn how to do something you’ve always wanted to do.
 Spend time on your hobby every day.
 Work on a do-it-yourself project.
 Winterize or summer proof your home.